apache/hawq-docs/admin/ambari-admin.md

 ### When to Perform
 Alerts are enabled by default.
 However, you might want to disable alert functions when performing system operations in maintenance mode and re-enable them when returning to normal operation.

 Alerts can be configured to display messages for all system status, on only conditions of interest, such as warnings or critical conditions.
-Alerts can advise you of the following conditions:
-* The HAWQ Master process is down or not responding.
-* The HAWQ Standby Master process is down or not responding.
+Alerts can advise you if the HAWQ Master, Segment, Standby Master, or PXF is down or not responding, as well as communication issues with the Master and Segments.
-* A HAWQ Segment on a node is down or not listening on the network.
-* The HAWQ Standby Master is not synchronized with HAWQ Master.
-* When any of the HAWQ segments fail to register with the HAWQ Master.
-* If the number of available  HAWQ Segments falls below the specified alert threshhold.
-* The PXF process on a node is down or not responding.

 You can set Ambari to check for alerts at specified intervals, on a particular service or host, and what level of criticality you want to trigger an alert (OK, WARNING, CRITICAL) or if the system goes into an unknown status.

 ### Procedure
-To view the alert information, click on the **Alert** button at the top of the Ambari console.
-Ambati will display a list of all available alert functions and their current status.
+To view the current alert information for HAWQ, select **HAWQ Default** in the **Groups** drop-down menu, then click on the **Alert** button at the top of the Ambari console.
+Ambari will display a list of all available alert functions and their current status.
 To view current Alert settings, click on the name of the alert.
 You can customize how often you wish the system to check for certain conditions.
 The default interval for checking the functionality of the HAWQ system is 1 minute.
 To customize the interval, perform the following steps:

 1. Click on the name of the Alert you want to edit.